atsareg/DIRACDocs/source/AdministratorGuide/Configuration/tree.rst

 DIRAC Configuration
 ===============================

-Configuration Service is providing all the necessary parameters for all the operations of the whole DIRAC Setup.
-In this section, the Configuration parameters are described. the procedure to introduce new parameters and to update existing values is also explained
+The Configuration Service is providing the necessary information for the operations of a whole DIRAC Installation (which might include several setups).
+In this section, the structure of the DIRAC Configuration and its contend are described.
+The procedure to add new configuration data and to update existing one is explained.

 .. toctree::
    :maxdepth: 2